 When I've finished, what course can I do next?

 City Lit has a range of poetry and creative writing courses on offer.
-After completing 'Ways into poetry', you may be interested in our intermediate and advanced classes, including 'Developing your poetry', 'New narrative poetry', 'Poetry in the making' and our 'Advanced poetry workshop'.
+After completing a term of 'Ways into poetry', you may wish to complete another term of the course with a different tutor to further develop your craft.
+Alternatively, you may wish to move on to our intermediate and advanced classes, including 'Developing your poetry' and our 'Advanced poetry workshop'.